Tesla Integration with Home Assistant

 1. Ensure Home Assistant is accessible of the internet

 It is critical that the Tesla Service can access your HA instance, I’ve previously written a blog showing how to do this with Cloudflare Zero Trust.
 You can use other methods providing Tesla recognise the SSL certificate.
+Note: If you have tightened up your security and implemented geo-blocking or equivalent you will need to remove this to ensure your website is accessible from anywhere on the internet until configured.
+Alternative: If you’re looking to redirect your router’s traffic and use port forwarding to channel it to port 443 on your web server, alongside implementing DuckDNS, I recommend following the guidance provided in the Tesla Integration wiki.

 2. Install Apache2 Minimal Web Server